eshat69/blockchain/README.md

 	Refers to any wallet where private keys are stored offline, away from internet-connected devices.
 This includes hardware wallets and paper wallets. o	5.
 Custodial Wallets:
 	Managed by a third party (like exchanges) who store your private keys on your behalf.
 While convenient, they pose security risks as you don't have full control over your keys.
+Using a Cryptocurrency Wallet:
+•	Receiving Funds: Share your public address with others to receive cryptocurrency.
+•	Sending Funds: Input the recipient's public address and authorize the transaction with your private key.
+•	Security Practices: Always use strong passwords, enable two-factor authentication (2FA), and regularly back up your wallet.
+Segregated Witness (SegWit):
+•	Definition: SegWit is a protocol upgrade implemented in some blockchain networks, such as Bitcoin and Litecoin.
+•	Purpose: It separates (or segregates) transaction data (witness data) from the transaction ID (txid) and moves it to a new structure.
+Benefits of Segregated Witness (SegWit):
+1. Increased Transaction Capacity: o	SegWit reduces the size of transaction data stored on the blockchain, allowing more transactions to fit into each block. o	This helps alleviate network congestion and reduces transaction fees.
+2. Enhanced Security:
+o	Fixes transaction malleability issues by separating digital signatures from transaction data. o	Improves the security and reliability of transactions.
+3. Compatibility and Future Upgrades: o	SegWit provides a foundation for implementing further scaling solutions and upgrades in blockchain networks. o	It supports the development of second-layer scaling solutions like the Lightning Network.
+Ethereum is an open source block chain based platform .
+Ethereum provide ether.
+Ethereum has 3 types of node  Full Node , Light Node , Archive Node